r-cz/r-cz-monorepo/tests/README.md

 3. **Accessibility Tests**: Add tests that check for accessibility issues.

 4. **Performance Tests**: Add tests that measure page load times and performance metrics.

-5. **Consolidate Tools Tests**: Consider consolidating the tools site tests like we did for the main site tests, to reduce duplication and improve maintainability.